nixlim/CV-1/README.md

 ## Dan Pelensky

 I am nearly finished my time at Makers Academy, a highly selective immersive program to learn to code where I have had the time of my life learning something I love.
+I have kept a blog of my journey learning to code, you can see it [on Medium](www.medium.com/@pelensky).

 I am a Canadian-Australian citizen with two Bachelor of Health Science degrees and six years of public service experience.
 At the age of 31 I quit my job, moved to London to become a developer.
 I am looking for a working environment where I can continue to learn as intensely as I have at Makers Academy to develop my skills.